jpdigitalman/SimSpirit-Motion-Simulator-Platform/README.md

 # SimSpirit-Motion-Simulator-Platform
-This is firmware source code for the mainboard controller a new Open-Source Motion Simulator Platform that is able to perform Yaw, Pitch and Roll based on input from Game-Telemetry Data or Directly from ViewTracer using LSM6DS3 Inertia Measuring Unit.
+This is firmware source code for the mainboard controller a new Open-Source Motion Simulator Platform that is able to perform Yaw, Pitch and Roll based on input from Game-Telemetry Data or Directly from ViewTracer© using LSM6DS3 Inertia Measuring Unit.

 ![SimSpirit 3-axis platform animation](https://github.com/jpdigitalman/SimSpirit-Motion-Simulator-Platform/blob/master/Hardware/simspirit-axis-animation.gif?raw=true)